 Permanent timeframes are those which remain in the Cell, even if no policy is using that timeframe.

-Select the Mark This as Permanent Timeframe option to make the timeframe a permanent one.
+The Mark This as Permanent Timeframe option makes the timeframe a permanent one.
+This option is selected by default.
 If you do not select this option, then the timeframe is not a permanent one and is deleted when the associated policy is deleted.

 Schedules how often the timeframe reoccurs.
 Changing the selection in the left side list changes the options available on the right side.